piotrgajow/Screeps/README.md

 Will look for empty position with upgrade flag and move to it.
 Then it will upgrade the controller.
 The role relies on Energy Distributor to be given energy.

-Requires upgrade flag (containing `upg` keyword) on a position in range of controller upgrading.
+Requires: upgrade flag (containing `upg` keyword) on a position in range of controller upgrading.

+### Remote Miner [450]

+Will occupy remote mine flag location, build a container and mine nearby source

+Requires flag with `remote-mine` prefix in range 1 of source

+### Remote Hauler [300]

+Will transfer energy from remote mine container to storage

+Requires: storage and container in remote mine location

 ## Creep Spawning